Call for Submissions

 - Submissions may be made for an oral, poster, performance or visual art presentation.

 - To apply, all applicants must have their faculty research mentor review and approve their abstract prior to submission.
-Click HERE for Rubric Example
+Click HERE for the Abstract/Personal Statement Rubric

 - Complete the Online Submission Form (button below).